Have your snake’s eyes recently become cloudy or dull in color?

-Ensure it has a hygienic home with ideal environmental conditions.
+Ensure it has a clean home with ideal environmental conditions.

 Supply a shedding box, a well-ventilated hiding area with a source of moisture like a damp paper towel or moss.

 Consult your veterinarian if your snake retains eye caps through another shed or you aren’t comfortable waiting until its next shed cycle.

 Why Are My Snake’s Eyes Cloudy If It Isn’t Shedding Related?

 There are some rarer causes of cloudy snake eyes.